Xilinx/brevitas/docsrc/source/user_guide/export_gguf.rst

 * Mostly focused on weight-only quantization
 * Limited optimization possibilities during QAT and/or PTQ

-In Brevitas, we are progressively adding better support for GGUF export;
+In Brevitas, we are progressively adding better support for GGUF export.
 Currently the supported formats are:

 * Q8_0